 The Cloud Computing service provider and all subcontractors in the service provision supply chain must be subject to the risk assessment and conditions on the service agreement/contract.

 Each of the factors below should be addressed when preparing a risk assessment for proposed Cloud Computing deployments.
 Refer to the Cloud Computing Engagement Schedule for a checklist to assist in preparation of the risk assessment.

 4.1.1 Evaluation process

-Information System Owners should use the Cloud Computing Engagement Schedule as the basis for evaluating the implementation of a potential Cloud Computing solution.
-When deciding to use a Cloud Computing service or to store Information or data in a facility which is not owned by the University, it is the responsibility of the Information System Owner to consult with other appropriate Information System Owners, process owners, stakeholders, and subject matter experts during the evaluation process.
+Information System Custodians should use the Cloud Computing Engagement Schedule as the basis for evaluating the implementation of a potential Cloud Computing solution.
+When deciding to use a Cloud Computing service or to store Information or data in a facility which is not owned by the University, it is the responsibility of the Information System Custodian to consult with other appropriate Information System Custodians, process owners, stakeholders, and subject matter experts during the evaluation process.

 The Legal Office, Procurement Office, University Privacy Officer, Manager (Enterprise Information Management Services) and the Executive Director (ICT Services) must be consulted for guidance.